securitybreach/thgtoa/guide.md

 A very good example of this are the Windows "ShellBags" that are stored within the Windows Registry storing various histories of accessed files/folders[^170].

-Forensics can and will use all those leaks to prove the existence of hidden data and defeat your attempts at using plausible deniability.
+Forensics can[^168] and will[^170] use all those leaks[^166] to prove the existence of hidden data and defeat your attempts at using plausible deniability.

 It will be therefore important to apply various steps to prevent forensics from doing this by preventing and cleaning these leaks/traces.
 This will be covered in the "Cover your Tracks" part of this guide at the very end.